 - Normalizing the coexistence between deaf and hearing students and not making deaf/hard of hearing kids feel different in a bad way because they have a disability.

-- Teaches hearing kids about sign language and other aspects of deaf/hard of hearing students’ lives.
+- Teaching hearing kids about sign language and other aspects of deaf/hard of hearing students’ lives.

 Building on Inclusive Learning